biyadav/summary/spring/CustomizationTips.md

 }
 ```

-ControllerAdvice is an annotation in Spring and, as the name suggests, is “advice” for multiple controllers.
+@ControllerAdvice is an annotation in Spring and, as the name suggests, is “advice” for multiple controllers.
 It enables the application of a single ExceptionHandler to multiple controllers.
 The subset of controllers affected can be defined by using the following selectors on @ControllerAdvice: annotations(), basePackageClasses(), and basePackages().
 ControllerAdvice is applied
 globally to all controllers if no selectors are provided